Skip to main content

 Note

-Toggle ON to include a review step in planning.
+Toggle ON to include a review stage in the planning phase.

-Toggle ON to include an approval step in planning.
+Toggle ON to include an approval stage in the planning phase.

-Toggle ON to include controlled items in scope.
+Toggle ON to include a review stage in the execution phase.

 💡 If your CR impacts regulated documents or systems, keep Review and Approval ON to document decision-making before any work begins.